WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: Related Work

 \section{Related Work}

 Recent advances in computer vision have significantly improved wildfire and smoke detection, with YOLO-based object detection models emerging as a dominant approach due to their real-time performance and strong localization accuracy.
 Gonçalves \cite{goncalves2024yolo} demonstrated the effectiveness of YOLO architectures for wildfire and smoke detection across ground-based and aerial imagery, while Kim and Muminov \cite{kim2023smoke} applied YOLOv7 to UAV imagery for early-stage fire and smoke monitoring over large areas.
+Complementary to detection-focused pipelines, Navardi et al. \cite{navardi2022toward} demonstrated that object-detector-extracted features can serve as robust inputs to reinforcement learning policies for autonomous drone avigation, offering a sim-to-real transfer strategy applicable to aerial monitoring platforms.
+Maillard \cite{maillard2024yolo} introduced YOLO-NAS, a neural architecture search approach that balances detection accuracy and efficiency for large-scale monitoring, while Yang \cite{yang2023improved} improved YOLOv5 for aerial smoke detection via transfer learning to address scale variation, viewpoint changes, and environmental noise.
+More recent lightweight variants target improved sensitivity to fire structures; Tao et al. \cite{tao2025improved} proposed YOLO11-RLN with attention-based fire-line modeling, and Alkhammash \cite{alkhammash2025multi} explored YOLOv11-based multi-class fire classification for close-range fire-type recognition.